shareed/Winter2023-Portfolio/README.md

 ### Fixes
 - the transition for the image for the mobile nav
+- THE MOBILE NAVIGATION DOES NOT CLOSE WHEN MENU ITEM IS CLICKED
 - change github link
 - add media queries for landscape